m-spangenberg/exercises_databases/README.md

 ### Linking Leaf Nodes

-Often we want to retrieve entries from **neighbouring** leaf nodes, in this case it would be good for performance if these leaf nodes are linked in some way where we can get node references from **parent nodes**.
-In this case we can **store pointers** to next and previous neighbours in the leaf page, these leaf pages essentially become **doubly linked lists**.
+Often we want to retrieve entries from **neighboring** leaf nodes, in this case it would be good for performance if these leaf nodes are linked in some way where we can get node references from **parent nodes**.
+In this case we can **store pointers** to next and previous neighbors in the leaf page, these leaf pages essentially become **doubly linked lists**.

 https://youtu.be/4cWkVbC2bNE?t=15496